If you own a well, you should test your water

 Well water varies in pH, contaminants, and other properties according to location and depth of the well.
 If you live in an area with a lot of calcium in your bedrock, then your natural pH will be higher than if your location has mostly slate bedrock, for instance.
 Also if your location has a lot of pine forests and/or acid rain, that drives the pH down to be more acidic.
 Iron in your bedrock or well promotes the growth of certain microorganisms which give off Sulphur.
 Using a water softener is not always the best answer, because it removes the natural, healthy calcium, magnesium and potassium from the water and replaces it with sodium.

 If you own a well you are probably the only one responsible for testing your water.
-Here are two effective and inexpensive tests you can use.
+There are inexpensive tests you can use.
 Or, better yet, you can call in a water-testing expert locally.
 They will help you know whether or not your well-water fits into the EPA Guidelines for Drinking Water Quality http://water.epa.gov/drink/info/

-Comprehensive Well Water Test Kits can be purchased at Home Depot or other local stores.
-For a single test of your water for 9 of the most important things well-owners should know about their water.
+Comprehensive Well Water Test Kits can be purchased at Home Depot or other local stores for a single test of your water for 9 of the most important things well-owners should know about their water.
 It's also best to do repeat-testing regularly.

 If you do find your water is of poor quality, there are always ways to filter/prefilter it, so you can have perfect water or ionized water no matter what.
 We will be happy to discuss your water filtration issues with you, via email or phone, to help you analyze it and find the right filters.